 Old comic books have value and are sought after by collectors.

 Which Comic Books to Collect?

 The crème de la crème is the first appearance of a familiar comic character (superhero or villain).

 The more familiar the character is AND the older the first appearance is, the greater its value.

 The quality of a comic book is also a consideration.
-Therefore, it is important to protect comic books and to store them in a safe way.
+Therefore, it is important to protect comic books and to store them in a safe way (more on that later).

 2. Second appearance / Origin:

-The second appearance (and even third) of a character has value as well as the comic book which tells about the origin of the character.
+The second appearance (and even third) of a character has value as well as the comic book which tells about the origin of a character.

-Sometimes the second appearance and the origin of the character occur in the same comic book.
+Sometimes the second appearance and the origin of a character occur in the same comic book.

-In recent years, the phenomenon of movies based on comic characters has gained momentum.
-Following the success of the films, the comic characters also reached the small screen.
+In recent years, the phenomenon of movies based on comics characters has gained momentum.
+Following the success of the films, the comics characters also reached the small screen.

 The reasons are that the character is exposed to a new audience, and that it gets a certain prestige.

-Significant events in the life of a comic character or in a world where the comic character lives have value for collectors.
+Significant events in the life of a character, or in a world where the character lives, have value for collectors.